eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 >>•	Part-time employees work part time.

-**Gender**
+**Gender-neutral language**

+>In general, use terms for jobs and roles that can apply to any gender.
+Such language aims to treat people equally and is inclusive of people whose gender identity is not strictly male or female.

+>Consider any word or term that has the effect of emphasizing one gender over another.
+For example _police officer instead of policeman.
+Door attendant instead of doorman.
+Councilmember instead of councilman._

->Not synonymous with _sex_. _Gender_ refers to a person’s social identity while _sex_ refers to biological characteristics.
+>_Gender_ is not synonymous with _sex_. _Gender_ refers to a person’s social identity while _sex_ refers to biological characteristics.
 Not all people fall under one or two categories for _sex_ or _gender_, according to leading medical organizations, so avoid references to both, either or opposite sexes or genders as a way to encompass all people.

-**Sexuality**
+>**_He, she / his, her_**

+>Do not presume maleness in constructing a sentence.
+Usually it is possible, and always preferable, to reword the sentence to avoid gender.

+>>Incorrect: _An employee should have the approval of his/her supervisor._
+>>Correct: _An employee should have the approval of their supervisor._
+>>Incorrect: _His staff assistant._
+>>Correct: _The division’s staff assistant._

+>**_LGBT, LGBTQ_**

+>>Acceptable in all references for lesbian, gay, bisexual and transgender, or lesbian, gay, bisexual, transgender and questioning and/or queer.

+>**_Pride, pride_**

+>> Capitalize Pride when referring to events or organizations honoring LGBTQ communities on subsequent references. _“Are you going to Pride?” she asked.
+Several cities are holding Pride events this weekend._

+>**_Sexuality_**

->Use gay or lesbian when describing people who are attracted to members of the same sex, although _lesbian_ is the more common term for women.
+>>Used to describe people attracted to members of the same sex, although _lesbian_ is the more common term for women.
+Preferred over _homosexual_.
+Include sexual orientation only when it is pertinent to a story, and avoid references to _sexual preference_ or to a _gay_ or _alternative lifestyle_.

-**Transgender**
+>**_Transgender_**

->An adjective that describes people whose gender identity does not match the sex they were identified as having at birth.
+>>An adjective that describes people whose gender identity does not match the sex they were identified as having at birth.

->People who identify as gender nonconforming have a gender identity or expression that does not conform to the traditional gender binary.
+>>People who identify as gender nonconforming have a gender identity or expression that does not conform to the traditional gender binary.

-**LGBT, LGBTQ**

->Acceptable in all references for lesbian, gay, bisexual and transgender, or lesbian, gay, bisexual, transgender and questioning and/or queer.

 **Government**